-- appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and independent living skills; and - transition services, including courses of study needed to assist the student in reaching those postsecondary goals. - provision of information, created by the Texas Education Agency, regarding the Driving with Disability Program.
+- appropriate measurable postsecondary goals based upon age-appropriate transition assessments related to training, education, employment, and independent living skills; and - transition services, including courses of study needed to assist the student in reaching those postsecondary goals.

+During the first ARD Committee meeting in which the student is 16 years old, and annually thereafter or until the student turns 21, the ARD Committee will provide information, created by the Texas Education Agency, regarding the Driving with Disability Program.
 This information must be provided to each student with a health condition or disability that may impede the student from effectively communicating with a peace officer.
-The information must be provided annually until the student graduates from high school or reaches their 21st birthday.

-Not later than one year before the student's 18th birthday, the Campus Special Education

-Personnel must comply and provide notification to the student and the student's parent of the transfer of rights to the adult student.
+Not later than one year before the student's 18th birthday, the Campus Special Education Personnel must comply and provide notification to the student and the student's parent of the transfer of rights to the adult student.
 See below [ADULT STUDENT AND TRANSFER OF RIGHTS].

 For an adult student, the ARD Committee must consider and, if appropriate, address involvement in the student's transition and future by the adult student's parent and other persons, if the parent or other person is invited to participate by the adult student or the Campus Special Education Personnel or has the adult student's consent to participate pursuant to a supported decision-making agreement or other legal document.
+See below

-See below [ADULT STUDENT AND TRANSFER OF RIGHTS].
+[ADULT STUDENT AND TRANSFER OF RIGHTS].